Alviso Street Work - 1.13.2014 - 2.28.2014

 This construction window was coordinated with the Mission Church Director to minimize impact this winter.
 During this seven week effort it will be necessary to close Alviso Street on campus.
 Below is what we will be doing to mitigate parking and noise issue

-1. New parking garage opens this month
+1. New parking garage is now open

 2. As a result of meetings with a number of faculty concerned with handicap parking issues, we are adding new ADA spaces in the following parking lots.
 This will be complete by December 30, 2013.
 Taking into account the lost ADA spaces on Alviso, this will give us a net increase of 11 spaces serving that section of the campus.